MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 __Figure x.
 Measure P1 Generator Operation Scheme Annual Utility Cost Savings__

 The demand limit operation scheme turns on the generator when total demand is above the value set in the `Generator Demand Limit Scheme Purchased Electric Demand Limit` field.
-This value was set to 206.1 kW, which maximizes demand reduction by reducing peak demand during the month with the lowest utility demand (271.1 kW in September) by the generator's `Maximum Full Load Electrical Power Output` (65 kW), as shown in the object below and Figure x.
+This value was set to 206.1 kW as an initial estimate to maximize demand reduction by reducing peak demand during the month with the lowest utility demand (271.1 kW in September) by the generator's `Maximum Full Load Electrical Power Output` (65 kW), as shown in the object below and Figure x.
+This variable was chosen for optimization as discussed in the next section.

 ```
 ElectricLoadCenter:Distribution,